Abel-Gaming/esx_CustomStorage/README.md

-# ESX-Custom-Storage
+# ESX Custom Storage
-For each location in the config, you must add that society name to your database in the addon_inventory table.
-I have provided a base SQL file to make it easier
+To add a custom storage location, just add it to the config using coordinates!

 # Requirements
-You must have esx_addoninventory
+You must have OX Inventory: https://github.com/overextended/ox_inventory